Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Michael Porter Jr. included, match up versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+Michael Porter Jr. be on the court for the Denver Nuggets at 8:30 PM on Friday versus the Miami Heat in the 2023 NBA Playoffs.

-We're going to look at Porter's prop bets, using stats and trends to help you make good predictions.
+If you'd like to make predictions on Porter's performance, we dive into his available prop bets, using stats and trends, below.

 Michael Porter Jr. Prop Bets vs. the Heat